A Udemy Review for Instructors

 If any skepticism we uncovered above has you doubting the value of putting your courses on Udemy, have a look at our list of pros for consumers:

 Pricing – The old saying “you get what you pay for” rings true on Udemy.
 Everyone knows that often courses are discounted to < $20.
 (Teachinguide has a new tool for finding Udemy class coupons.)
 For that money, it would be really hard to think that even the worst courses don’t provide at least some value.
 And a “masterclass” of content for just $10?
 You can’t even purchase a book covering all that material for $10.
+Udemy is actually great as it features online courses from beginner to advanced helping students learn new skills.

 Free courses – Even though some may receive criticism for being soft on content, if you are a consumer wanting to test your interest or capability to learn a new topic Udemy free courses are a perfect way to do so.
 Use this link to search Teachinguide’s database for current free courses and see for yourself!